ekopen/live_trading_engine/README.md

 ## Future Improvements
 - Switch from Clickhouse batch insert to Clickhouse Kafka engine.
 - Revisit crash logic, which may not be as necessary now that this is decoupled from Kafka.
-- Create seperate container for clickhouse deletion/creation/alteration, which can be ran one time.
 - Turn on cloud migration with cost tracking.
-- Remove cloud upload for anything that is not ticks_db

 ## Known Issues
 - Parquets may not be written right now, fix os directory details in cloud migration.